Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

-# Deploy on Databricks for development
+# Deploy on Databricks

+!!!
+Note

+    Taipy is currently only available with Databricks **Standard** runtimes.

+!!!
+Warning

+    We recommend using Databricks deployments for development and demonstration purposes only.

 ## Prerequisites